riot662006/fisk-course-notifier/README.md

-# Fisk Colleague Course Scraper
+# Fisk Course Scraper
-> **Motivation:** I was often late to register for classes because the current system doesn’t notify students when new course sections open up.
+> **✍️ Motivation:** I was often late to register for classes because the current system doesn’t notify students when new course sections open up.
 To solve this, I built my own notification system that checks for changes and alerts me instantly — making sure I never miss an opportunity again.

 This project automates the scraping and monitoring of course section data from Fisk University's Colleague Self-Service portal.
 It uses Selenium for browser automation, BeautifulSoup for HTML parsing, and Pushbullet for notifications.

-## Features
+## 🚀 Features

 - Scrapes course section tables for specified courses.
 - Monitors for changes and sends Pushbullet notifications when new data is found.
 - Supports asynchronous scraping for multiple courses.
 - Includes experiments for direct API requests and data extraction.

-## Project Structure
+## 📁 Project Structure

 - [`main.py`](main.py): Main script for scraping and monitoring courses.
 - [`src/scraper.py`](src/scraper.py): Selenium driver setup and utilities.